Each year, we host three research groups working within and across the following fields:

 - assistance with conference and workshop planning.

-- centrally located accommodations (for researchers not based in Oslo).
+- help with accommodations (for researchers not based in Oslo).

 - help with finding kindergartens and/or schools (for researchers bringing family members).